t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 ### `src/utils/trpc.ts`

-The `trpc.ts` file is the front-end entry point to tRPC.
+The `trpc.ts` file is the front-end entrypoint to tRPC.
 See [tRPC usage](usage/trpc#-utilstrpcts) for more information.

 <sub>(with tRPC)</sub>